 August 5, 1903 The Review announces that Sheriff Pugh has "sold the toll house on the North River Turnpike to Warren Baker for $41.00."

 February 24, 1904 An ice gorge 16 miles long is reported lodged in the Potomac River against Dam No. 6.
 There is considerable anxiety among land owners along that section.
 [100 Years Ago]

 September 21, 1904 John T. Goldsborough, who recently resigned his position as B. & O. agent here, has purchased the general store of E. V. Parker on the corner just east of the Review office.

 May 2, 1906

 The Bank of Romney has let the contract for removing the Heiskell house to T. Y. Wolford.
 It will be moved back on the rear of the lot adjoining the D. H. Heiskell lot to make room for the new bank building.

 May 2, 1906 Quite a large wild cat was killed on Julius Coffman's farm last week weighing 22 pound, largest killed in this section for years.

 June 6, 1906

-J. R. Mowrey of North River, showed us last week some rate old coins found in an old chimney on Henry Richard place near Delray.
+J. R. Mowrey of North River, showed us last week some rare old coins found in an old chimney on Henry Richard place near Delray.
 This was one of the oldest houses in that section and one of the coins is 175 years old.
 The coins are English, coined during the reign of George II.